-Understanding M&E Language Method: Group work
+Understanding M&E Language

+Method: Group work

 Activity: Each group gets a set of flash cards with terms and a separate set with definitions.
-Participants have to match them and someone has to present when they feel that they have correctly matched.
-Facilitator provides further explanation where required.
+Participants have to match them and participants present when they feel that they have correctly matched.
+The facilitator provides further explanation where required.